aleferna12/colordict/README.md

         colordict_instance = ColorDict(norm=255, mode='rgb', palettes_path="", is_grayscale=False, palettes='all')

-    - "norm" represents the standart norm of the dictionary.
+    - `norm` represents the standart norm of the dictionary.
 Any value retrieved from a key will be normalized to that.
     Any value set to a key should be in this norm
-    - "mode" is the format in which values will be retrieved (see section on retrieving values for more on that)
+    - `mode` is the format in which values will be retrieved (see section on retrieving values for more on that)
-    - "palettes_path" set the path from which the instance will load the palettes (and where they are going to be saved as well)
+    - `palettes_path` set the path from which the instance will load the palettes (and where they are going to be saved as well)
-    - If "is_grayscale=True", values retrieved from keys will all be converted to shades of gray
+    - If `is_grayscale=True`, values retrieved from keys will all be converted to shades of gray
-    - You can load only some palettes by passing a list of palettes to the "palettes" argument. "all", the default, will load all palettes instead
+    - You can load only some palettes by passing a list of palettes to the `palettes` argument. `palettes=all`, the default, will load all palettes instead

 - For example, running: